Demexis/Starbound-ColorOptionsPicker/README.md

 * [Setup](#setup)

 ## Overview
-"Color Options Picker" - is a utility for more convenient color matching for the "colorOptions" parameter.
+"Color Options Picker" - is an application for more convenient color matching for the "colorOptions" parameter.

 ![Main Window](Readme/overview_img_main.png)